torsteins/inf102f18-mandatory1/README.md

 ## [1]&nbsp;&nbsp; Quicksort (15 points)
 In this task, we will examine quicksort.
-Subtasks a, b and c should be answered in the pdf, whereas subtask d consists of coding.
+Subtasks (a), (b) and (c) should be answered in the pdf, whereas subtask (d) consists of coding.
 In the maven project we have provided a recursive implementation of quicksort
 (in the class [Quick](src/main/java/no/uib/ii/inf102/f18/mandatory1/Quick.java)), which you may use as a